mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 In the previous example, the all-$\omega_0$ expected risk is $p(\omega_1) \times \text{Pmiss} \times \text{Cmiss} = 0.05 \times 1 \times £107 = £5.35$, i.e. close to hiAUC's risk of £5.16, which thus does not add a lot of value.
 If hiAUC was our only option, it would be a good idea to double-check its costs to ensure that it's better than the simple rule.

-It is useful to add the isocost line of the majority classifier as a benchmark - let's call it the majority-isocost line.
-It tells if a recognizer can bring any value on top of the status quo.
-If a recognizer's ROC curve is below this line, its expected risk under any application type would be higher than the majority rule, so it does not make economic sense to use it.
+It is useful to add the isocost line of the majority rule - let's call it the majority-isocost line - as a benchmark, as it indicates if using a recognizer makes any sense.
+If a recognizer's ROC curve is below the the majority-isocost line, its expected risk under any application type would be higher than the majority rule, so it does not make economic sense to use it.
 Hence, the majority-isocost line can inform go/no-go decisions about building ML solutions.

-Besides, the majority-isocost line is useful for sensitivity analyses of different application scenarios.
-Deciding on the application type to deploy a solution is somewhat of a subjective exercise, so using a range of inputs is preferable if it's possible.
+Besides, this benchmark is useful for sensitivity analyses of different application scenarios.
+Deciding on the application type is somewhat of a subjective exercise, so using a range of inputs is preferable if it's possible.
 For example, an increase in supplier costs, a change in regulation impacting labour wage or an improvement in the supplier's defect rates all would impact the operating context, and therefore the expected risk of a recognizer.
 Visualising these scenarios via the majority-isocost lines can provide reassurance that a recognizer adds value even in the worst case.

 The graph below shows the previous parameters and another scenario that penalises false positives  more, which corresponds to the steeper line.
 It's interesting that lowAUC still has points above the steeper isocost.